About the (former) candidate

 Core Issues

-I'll Keep Money Out of Local Politics Too & Make a REAL Difference
+I'll Keep Money Out of Local Politics & Make a REAL Difference

-Instead of asking the public for monetary donations to my campaign, I am using my campaign platform to spread awareness about my favorite charity, Donors Choose, a nonprofit organization that will help fund teachers and classrooms in the area.
-Even the smallest donation will help make a difference.
-Check out my Donate page to learn how you can donate to this cause.
-Donate
+Instead of asking the public for monetary donations to the campaign, I used my platform to spread awareness about Donors Choose, a nonprofit organization that helps fund teachers and classrooms in the area.
+I ran a low budget campaign and succeeded in my pledge not to accept any outside donations.
+Learn more about how to donate to Donors Choose: Donate

 I'll Keep things Non-Partisan